XMR-D/Basic_Kernel/README.md

 Basic 32 bit kernel. x86-64 PROJECT

-This repo will not work at is, in fact i never ended this project it was mainly for personal study on how x86-64 kernel work.
+Personal study on how x86-64 kernel work.
+This piles of sources codes does not work

-Contact : guillaume.wantiez@epita.fr.
+Contact : gwantiez@stevens.edu